hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 This will make sure the package is published on Verdaccio.
 Once the package is published, the web frontend accesible at http://localhost:4873/ will show you all the details about the packages (and if needed you can also download the tarballs, to check their content).

-_Notice: once you've done testing, you can remove verdaccio via `npm uninstall -g verdaccio` and then remove the files he created using `rm -fr ~/.local/share/verdaccio && rm -fr .config/verdaccio`.
-You can use the same command to cleanup the entire data storage of Verdaccio and start from scratch (no need to reinstall for this, just cleanup the data)._
+Once you've done testing, you can remove verdaccio via `npm uninstall -g verdaccio` and then remove the files he created using `rm -fr ~/.local/share/verdaccio && rm -fr .config/verdaccio`.
+You can use the same command to cleanup the entire data storage of Verdaccio and start from scratch (no need to reinstall for this, just cleanup the data).

 ## 🚧 [WIP] GitHub action